If you provide any sort of service or product to a client or customer, then you need to properly learn how to write an invoice.

 Let your client know you’ll follow up

 This final step is critical.
 Your client needs to know that you’ll be following up on this invoice to ensure it gets paid.
-Let them know you’ll follow up on the invoice due date if you haven’t seen a payment.
-You may even want to follow up a few days before to ensure a timely payment.
+Let them know you’ll follow up if the invoice goes past-due.
+You may even want to follow up a few days before to ensure timely payment.